 -

-Replace detectors every seven to 10 years, or according to the manufacturer’s instructions.
+Replace detectors every 7 to 10 years, or as instructed by the manufacturer.

 -

-Contact your local fire department's non-emergency number to find out what number to call if a detector sounds.
+Contact your local fire department's non-emergency number to determine the specific number to call if a detector sounds.

 If a carbon monoxide detector sounds